Tudor Pickering Reaffirms “Buy” Rating for Pembina Pipeline (TSE:PPL)

-Pembina Pipeline (TSE:PPL) (NYSE:PBA)‘s stock had its “buy” rating reaffirmed by research analysts at Tudor Pickering in a research report issued to clients and investors on Wednesday, Stock Target Advisor reports.
+Pembina Pipeline (TSE:PPL) (NYSE:PBA)‘s stock had its “buy” rating reiterated by Tudor Pickering in a report issued on Tuesday, Stock Target Advisor reports.
 They currently have a C$42.00 price objective on the stock.
-Tudor Pickering’s price objective points to a potential upside of 10.47% from the company’s current price.
+Tudor Pickering’s price target would suggest a potential upside of 6.65% from the stock’s previous close.

-Other analysts have also issued research reports about the company.
-ATB Capital lifted their price objective on Pembina Pipeline from C$40.00 to C$42.00 and gave the stock a “na” rating in a report on Wednesday.
-Barclays cut their price objective on Pembina Pipeline from C$41.00 to C$40.00 in a report on Tuesday, March 2nd.
-Tudor Pickering & Holt set a C$42.00 price objective on Pembina Pipeline and gave the stock a “buy” rating in a report on Wednesday.
-TD Securities lifted their target price on Pembina Pipeline from C$39.00 to C$41.00 and gave the company a “buy” rating in a research report on Monday, May 10th.
-Finally, National Bankshares lifted their target price on Pembina Pipeline from C$38.00 to C$39.00 and gave the company a “sector perform” rating in a research report on Monday, May 10th.
-Eleven equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-The stock presently has an average rating of “Hold” and an average price target of C$40.37.
+Several other equities research analysts also recently commented on PPL.
+Tudor Pickering & Holt set a C$42.00 target price on shares of Pembina Pipeline and gave the company a “buy” rating in a research note on Wednesday, June 2nd.
+National Bankshares boosted their target price on shares of Pembina Pipeline from C$38.00 to C$39.00 and gave the company a “sector perform” rating in a research note on Monday, May 10th.
+Cfra boosted their target price on shares of Pembina Pipeline from C$41.00 to C$43.00 and gave the company a “na” rating in a research note on Tuesday, May 11th.
+Raymond James restated a “market perform” rating and issued a C$37.00 target price on shares of Pembina Pipeline in a research note on Monday, May 10th.
+Finally, JPMorgan Chase & Co. upped their price target on shares of Pembina Pipeline from C$42.00 to C$44.00 and gave the stock a “market perform” rating in a research report on Wednesday, May 19th.
+Eleven investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+The company currently has a consensus rating of “Hold” and an average target price of C$40.53.

 About Pembina Pipeline